 Source: UN IPCC and Brightest.

-If we’re going to solve climate change, we need to get to zero or near-zero emissions across agriculture, electricity, manufacturing, and transportation as quickly as possible.
+If we’re going to solve this climate crisis, we need to get to zero or near-zero emissions across agriculture, electricity, manufacturing, and transportation as quickly as possible.
 In other words, we need to radically decarbonize or change each and every big slice in that pie.
-And we need to do it in ways that still work for society (like making sure people have good-paying jobs and enough food to eat).
+And we need to do it in ways that still work for society (like making sure people have good-paying jobs, enough food to eat, and vulnerable, front-line communities don't get overlooked).

 There are also two other important qualifiers around the sources of climate change: where and who.

-In terms of the first "where" question, the logical place to start is the United States, the world's largest economy.
+In terms of the first "where" question, the logical places to start are the United States and China, the world's two largest economies.

-The U.S. is, correctly, the world's largest polluter and source of GHG emissions - both today and in history.
-That makes contributing to climate change solutions an important part of America's collective, national responsibility.
+The U.S. and China are, correctly, the world's largest polluters and source of GHG emissions.
+That makes contributing to climate change solutions an important part of both America and China's collective, national responsibility.

-But climate change isn't just an "America problem" for two reasons.
+But climate change isn't just an "America and China problem" for two reasons.
 First, it's not the average American's hamburger or car ride to work that's created this climate crisis.
 Yes, those little things can and do add up, but the data's very clear that the majority of U.S. pollution and GHG emissions come from corporations, not individuals.
-Second, the fastest source of new global pollution and GHG emissions growth isn't the U.S., it's from China (plus other emerging economies in Asia).
+Second, the fastest source of new global pollution and GHG emissions growth isn't just China, but also other emerging economies in Asia.

 Together, China, India, and other Asia-Pacific economies are creating half of all the new GHG being released into the world, which makes solving climate change at the very least a geopolitical America-plus-China team effort.